covid19-hg/covid19hg/src/pages/blog/2020-10-22-in-silico-follow-up-results-for-freeze-v4.md

   - "#in-silico"
 type: blog-post
 ---
-**DISCLAIMER: In-silico analyses posted in this page are uploaded by partners of the COVID-19 HGI, but not peer reviewed or subjected by extensive quality control by the community.
+**DISCLAIMER: In-silico analyses posted in this page are uploaded by partners of the COVID-19 HGI, but not peer reviewed or subjected to extensive quality control by the community.
 Please keep that in mind when using these results.**

 **\-------------------------------------------------------------------------**